nolicus/SpaceShip-Take-Home-Test-CPlusPlus/README.md

 Here are the specs for the different spaceship implementations.
 You will need to write the classes, inheriting from the abstract class "Iface_SpaceShip_t" and defining the pure virtual function you intherited.

 Each Spaceship is made up of the following components.
-You will need to implement the *TakeAHit* function to implement these behaviors.
+You will need to implement the *TakeAHit* and *IsStillMoving* function to implement these behaviors.
 Note that a Mellinnium Flacon clone can take a hit from both an Eagle 5 clone and another Mellinnium Falcon.
 The same pattern applies for the Eagle 5 ships.

 ### Propulsion
 This determines the top speed of a space ship.
 Assing the spaceships top speed based on the Propulsion System constructed into the ship.